List of diplomatic missions in Kurdistan Region

-The page lists diplomatic missions in Kurdistan Region, autonomous region of Iraq.
+The page lists diplomatic missions in Kurdistan Region, a semi-autonomous federal region of Iraq.
 First fully accredited consulates general was opened by Iran and Russia in 2007.
-Currently, 30 countries have official representation in Kurdistan Region, while Belarus, Cyprus, Denmark, Slovakia, Spain, Sri Lanka have honorary consulates.
+Currently, 31 countries have official representation in Kurdistan Region, while Belarus, Cyprus, Denmark, Slovakia, Spain, Sri Lanka have honorary consulates.

 All representations are in Erbil.
 Only Iran has a consulate general also in Sulaymaniyah.